 The total amount a charity received from all levels of government should reconcile to the amount it provided as ‘Revenue from government (including grants)’ in its Annual Information Statement.

-Alternatively, a charity that receives funding from more than 10 government sources can include a link in its Annual Information Statement to the information on its website.
+Alternatively, a charity that receives funding from more than 10 government sources can include a link in its Annual Information Statement to where the information is featured on its website.

 Many charities are economically dependent on government revenue.
 Economic dependency disclosures show users when a charity is significantly reliant on government funding, and the consequences of it no longer receiving that funding.

-If a charity is dependent on government for significant revenue or financial support – for example, it would need to significantly reduce its programs or services without a particular source of government funding available, or a significant government contract will expire in the next reporting period – we recommend that it should include an economic dependency note in its financial statements.
+If a charity is dependent on government for significant revenue or financial support – for example, it would need to significantly reduce its programs or services if a particular source of government funding was not available, or if a significant government contract expires – we recommend that it should include an economic dependency note in its financial statements.

-It should also include the assessment from the charity’s management of the likelihood that this economic support for the charity will continue.
+The note should also include the assessment from the charity’s management of the likelihood that this economic support from the government will continue.

-A charity should consider also disclosing the judgements and assumptions made by its management when considering its economic dependency.
+Charities should consider also disclosing the judgements and assumptions made by their management when considering their economic dependency.

-If the charity’s management believes that there are material uncertainties about the revenue from government that cast significant doubt on the charity’s capacity to continue for the next 12 months, a mandatory disclosure that includes the underlying judgement is required under AASB 101 Presentation of Financial Statements.
+If a charity’s management believes there are material uncertainties about the revenue from government that cast significant doubt on the charity’s capacity to continue for the next 12 months, a mandatory disclosure that includes the underlying judgement is required under AASB 101 Presentation of Financial Statements.

-A charity that prepares General Purpose Financial Statements (GPFS) is required by AASB 15 and AASB 1058 to make disclosures about contract liabilities and revenue received in advance.
-For a charity that prepares SPFS and does not make the disclosures required by AASB 15 and AASB 1058, we recommend disclosing funding from government that has been received but is not yet recognised as revenue.
+Charities that prepare General Purpose Financial Statements (GPFS) are required by AASB 15 and AASB 1058 to make disclosures about contract liabilities and revenue received in advance.
+For charities that prepare SPFS and do not make the disclosures required by AASB 15 and AASB 1058, we recommend disclosing funding from government that has been received but is not yet recognised as revenue.

 If revenue received in advance is presented as a liability balance and consists of government revenue for which the charity has not yet satisfied performance obligations, we recommend the charity discloses this separately from other revenue received in advance in a liability note (if it is not presented elsewhere in the financial statements).